Beginner Fundamentals 10 min read

 Read Korean in 10 minutes

 Hangul is built from tiny pictures.
-Learn 24 letters one at a time, and by the end you'll read real sentences like:
+Learn the letters one at a time — by the last card you'll be reading this:

 Your Korean alphabet